Skip to main content

 2. Make sure to choose the right type of acrylic for your application.
 Remember, cast acrylic is better for engraving, while extruded acrylic is better suited for laser cutting.

-3. Elevate the acrylic – using Epilog’s Pin Table or other supports – to eliminate backside reflection.
+3. Elevate the acrylic – use an item for support to eliminate backside reflection.

 What types of acrylic projects can you make?